Care for a Skin Wound

 When to get stitches

 A quick test to determine whether you need stitches is to stop the bleeding, wash the wound well, and then pinch the sides of the wound together.
 If the edges of the wound come together and it looks better, you may want to consider getting stitches.
-If stitches may be needed, avoid using an antiseptic or antibiotic ointment until after a doctor has examined the wound.
+If stitches may be needed, avoid using an antiseptic until after a doctor has examined the wound.

 - Most cuts that require treatment should be stitched, stapled, or closed with skin adhesives within 6 to 8 hours after the injury.
 Some cuts that require treatment can be closed as long as 24 hours after the injury.
 Your risk of infection increases the longer the cut remains open.
 Occasionally a wound that is at high risk of infection will not be stitched until after 24 hours.
-Or it may not be stitched at all, so that adequate cleaning and antibiotic treatment can be done first to prevent infection.
+Or it may not be stitched at all, so that adequate cleaning can be done first to prevent infection.